-Any university administrator or official empowered by this policy, may delegate their authority to any other appropriate university official.
-Delegation of authority may be necessary to avoid conflicts of interest or where time constraints or other obligations prevent a university official named in this policy from fulfilling their designated role.
+Any University administrator or official empowered by this policy, may delegate his or her authority to any other appropriate University official.
+Delegation of authority may be necessary to avoid conflicts of interest or where time constraints or other obligations prevent a University official named in this policy from fulfilling his or her designated role.

-STUDENTS' BILL OF RIGHTS IN CASES INVOLVING SEXUAL ASSAULT, DOMESTIC/DATING VIOLENCE AND STALKING
+STUDENT'S BILL OF RIGHTS IN CASES INVOLVING SEXUAL ASSAULT, DOMESTIC/DATING VIOLENCE AND STALKING